pitivi/pitivi/docs/design/2007_design/2007_Advanced_UI_Mockups.md

 ## Basic Design

 In basic design goal is to provide as much direct-manipulation as possible.
-In this case, properties interpolation graphs are overlayed atop source widgets directly.
+In this case, properties interpolation graphs are overlaid atop source widgets directly.
 The properties can be shown/hidden with the property selection popup at the bottom of the source.
 In addition, the interpolation mode can be set for the currently selected